valuedriven/dataanalysis/trabalho_final/questoes.md

 # Questões diversas

 Hyperparameters:

-max_depth in Random Forest Algorithms, k in KNN Classifier.
+RandonForest: max_depth in Random Forest Algorithms, k in KNN Classifier.
+MLP: number of nodes in layers, The learning rate, Dropout rate, Batch size, Epochs to train for

 Analisar parâmetro cv do GridSearchCV